 Overdosing can leave disastrous results that may include organ failure or even death in extreme situations.
-This emphasizes the need to use benzodiazepine medications only as prescribed.
+This emphasises the need to use benzodiazepine medications only as prescribed.
 It also increases the need to get help immediately if any situation arises where alcohol and benzodiazepine could be mixed.

 The body processes alcohol before processing any drug, whether illicit or prescription.
 This means drugs stay in the body longer than normal.
-Benzodiazepines are an important part of recovery when prescribed by a licensed professional.
+Benzodiazepines are an important part of recovery when prescribed by a licenced professional.

 Finding the right approach varies for each individual.
 By taking benzodiazepines safely, those suffering from alcohol withdrawal can discover new hope and opportunity in their struggle against their symptoms.

 No matter where you are in the recovery process, options exist to confront the many challenges that they face.
 It may seem hard to know where to turn.
-But by finding the right program or facility with caring professionals, there’s no limit to the progress that can be made.
+But by finding the right programme or facility with caring professionals, there’s no limit to the progress that can be made.